 We began operations in North Louisiana in September 2016 as a result of the MRD Merger.
-These operations are focused on over-pressured natural gas opportunities in multiple zones in the Lower Cotton Valley formation.
+These operations are focused on over-pressured, liquids-rich natural gas opportunities in multiple zones in the Lower Cotton Valley formation.
 The Lower Cotton Valley formation extends across East Texas, Louisiana and Southern Arkansas.
-The formation has been under development since the 1930s and is characterized by thick, multi-zone natural gas and oil reservoirs with well-known geologic characteristics and long-lived, predictable production profiles.
-We own 415 net producing wells in these locations, 100% of which we operate.
-Our average working interest is 72%.
-As of December 31, 2017, we have approximately 233,000 gross (205,000 net) acres under lease.
+The formation has been under development since the 1930's and is characterized by thick, multi-zone natural gas and oil reservoirs with well-known geologic characteristics and long-lived, predictable production profiles.
+We own 392 net producing wells in these locations, 99% of which we operate.
+Our average working interest is 71%.
+As of December 31, 2016, we have approximately 210,000 gross (187,000 net) acres under lease.

-Total proved reserves were 1.2 Tcfe at December 31, 2017, a decrease of 3% from 2016.
-At December 31, 2017, this area had a development inventory of over 50 proven drilling locations and over 40 proven recompletions.
-We spent \$453.8 million in this region to drill 63 (53.2 net) development wells, all of which were productive.
-In 2018, we plan to drill approximately 10 net wells.
-Our operational focus in the Lower Cotton Valley will be on a horizontal development drilling program and continued testing of defined extension areas.
-We expect our redevelopment program to target four of the stacked overpressured pay zones in the Lower Cotton Valley formation - zones we term the Upper Red, Lower Red, Lower Deep Pink and Upper Deep Pink.
+Total proved reserves were 1.3 Tcfe at December 31, 2016.
+At December 31, 2016, this area had a development inventory of over 60 proven drilling locations and over 50 proven recompletions.
+Since the acquisition, this region spent \$71.4 million to drill 20 (18.6 net) development wells, all of which were productive.
+Our operational focus in the Lower Cotton Valley will be on a horizontal development drilling program.
+We expect our redevelopment program to target four of the stacked over-pressured pay zones in the Lower Cotton Valley formation-zones we term the Upper Red, Lower Red, Lower Deep Pink and Upper Deep Pink.
 These four zones have an overall thickness ranging from 525 to 1,800 feet.
-In 2017, we had approximately 5 drilling rigs in the field and we expect to run an average of one rig throughout 2018.
+We expect to run an average of four rigs throughout 2017.